nieomylnieja/std-dev-calculator/README.md

 - `RANDOM_ORG_MOCK_SLEEP` defaults to `0`, this one is really useful for testing timeout handling

-To make things easier a Makefile is there to help :)
+To make things easier a `Makefile` is there to help too :)